freakhill/freakhill.github.io/content/jojolisp.md

 First order locality, packing, static & dynamic environments.

+No GC, support for rust Pin/Unpin (build up support of gc as a library)

 Concepts:
 - Locality
 - Packing = Tilling * Alignment * Size of each field
 - Modules
 - Each symbol has an API and a version, and a locality
+- do not export libraries/packages, but functions and static bundles each with api/version/and dependencies

 Think about:
 - How to do polymorphism?? in our multi-stage compiling system